- What to Do if Your AC System is Not Working

 - Get a maintenance check on your system annually.
 Just as your car needs a tune-up to run efficiently and reliably, so does your HVAC system.
 They need to be cleaned, filters need to be changed, proper refrigerant charge must be maintained, and the system needs to be tested.

 - Consider replacing older systems.
 New, more energy-efficient systems can be twice as efficient as systems installed 20 years ago.
-If your system is 10 years old or older, you could be wasting a significant amount of money and energy.
+If your system over 10 years old, you could be wasting a significant amount of money and energy.

 Home Survey to Determine Your Comfort Needs